Intersections of hyperplanes and conic sections in $\mathbf{R}^n$: Parabaloids

-The quadratic form used in \eqref{HQ1} to represent cones, hyperboloids and ellipsoids may also be used to represent paraboloids.
+Paraboloids may also be expressed in terms of a quadratic form similar to \eqref{HQ1}.
 However, for a paraboloid, there is no eccentricity, and the right hand side is a linear expression of $\mathbf{x}$. \begin{property} The paraboloid $P$ has the equivalent expression.

 \end{property} \textbf{Proof:} Expanding and squaring the left hand side of \eqref{P} yields $\parallel \mathbf{p}_1 -\mathbf{x} \parallel^2 = \parallel \mathbf{x} - \mathbf{c} + \mathbf{c} -\mathbf{p}_1 \parallel^2 = \parallel \mathbf{x} - \mathbf{c} -c\mathbf{v} \parallel^2 = \parallel \mathbf{x} - \mathbf{c} \parallel^2 - 2c\mathbf{v}( \mathbf{x} - \mathbf{c}) + c^2 $.
 Expanding and squaring the right hand side of \eqref{P} yields $[\mathbf{v}(\mathbf{x} - \mathbf{p}_2)]^2 = [\mathbf{v}(\mathbf{x} - \mathbf{c} + \mathbf{c} -\mathbf{p}_2)]^2 = [\mathbf{v}(\mathbf{x} - \mathbf{c}) + \mathbf{v}(c \mathbf{v})]^2 \notag \\ = [\mathbf{v}(\mathbf{x} - \mathbf{c})]^2 +2c\mathbf{v}(\mathbf{x} - \mathbf{c}) +c^2 =(\mathbf{x} - \mathbf{c})^T[\mathbf{v}^T\mathbf{v}](\mathbf{x} - \mathbf{c}) +2c\mathbf{v}(\mathbf{x} - \mathbf{c}) +c^2$.
-Equating the two sides and re-arranging yields $(\mathbf{x} - \mathbf{c})^T[\mathbf{v}^T\mathbf{v} - I](\mathbf{x} - \mathbf{c}) = - 4c\mathbf{v}(\mathbf{x} - \mathbf{c})$. $\Box$
+Equating the two sides and re-arranging yields $(\mathbf{x} - \mathbf{c})^T[I - \mathbf{v}^T\mathbf{v}](\mathbf{x} - \mathbf{c}) = 4c\mathbf{v}(\mathbf{x} - \mathbf{c})$. $\Box$